US forecasters predict 'above normal' Atlantic hurricane season

 NOAA's Climate Prediction Center forecast 13 to 19 named storms -- those with winds of 39 miles per hour (63 kilometers per hour) or higher.

 The Atlantic hurricane season officially extends from June 1 to November 30.
+There has been one tropical storm already in the Atlantic, Tropical Storm Arthur, the first named storm of the season.

 © 2020 AFP